 - Any other information the complainant believes to be relevant to the misconduct.

-- The investigator shall determine, by a preponderance of evidence, whether the respondent violated this policy.
+- The investigator(s) shall determine, by a preponderance of evidence, whether the respondent violated this policy.
 Preponderance of evidence means that it is more likely than not that a violation occurred.
-If the investigator determines that the respondent did not violate this policy, the matter will be closed.
+If the investigator(s) determines that the respondent did not violate this policy, the matter will be closed.

 - Prior to completion of the investigative report, the University will send to each party and the party’s advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties must have at least ten business days to submit a written response, which the investigator will consider prior to completion of the investigative report.

 - At the completion of the investigation, both the respondent and complainant and their advisors will be informed within ten business days, in writing, of the outcome of the investigation.
+If the complainant is deceased as the result of the alleged violation, the next of kin of such complainant shall be treated as the complainant for purposes of this paragraph upon written request.

 - Both the complainant and respondent are entitled to a copy of the investigators’ report, redacted of any personally identifiable information.
-The redacted report shall be provided to the complainant or respondent within two working days after the University Title IX Coordinator or designee has received a written request.
+The redacted report shall be provided to the complainant or respondent within two business days after the Title IX Coordinator or designee has received a written request.
 The non-redacted report may be viewed by the parties at any time during normal business hours.

-- If it is determined by a preponderance of the evidence that a violation did occur, the respondent may accept findings of the investigation and the sanctions / measures determined by the University Title IX Coordinator or designee to prevent the violation’s recurrence; or challenge the findings and request a hearing.
-The respondent must, within five business days from the written notification of the outcome of the investigation, make a decision to, accept the findings or challenge the findings and sanctions / measures, and request a hearing.
-The Title IX Coordinator or designee reserves the right to send the case to the University Hearing Board for sanction/measures recommendations only, in investigations that the respondent has been found responsible and accepts those findings.
+- If it is determined by a preponderance of the evidence that a violation did occur, the respondent may accept findings of the investigation and the sanctions / measures determined by the University to prevent the violation’s recurrence; or challenge the findings and request a hearing.
+The respondent must, within three business days from the written notification of the outcome of the investigation, make a decision to, accept the findings or challenge the findings and sanctions / measures, and request a hearing.
+The complainant may decide, subsequent to the filing of formal charges against the respondent, to withdraw the complaint.

 Procedures for Hearings on Violations of the Title IX Policy